elunna/nerfhack-changelog/README.md

 * air elementals get shock resistance.
 * Aleax difficulty raised to 16 (SLASH'EM)
 * Aleax weapon attacks raised to 2d6 (SporkHack)
-* baluchitherium is now huge; strengthened claw attack from 5d4 to 5d12; increased difficulty
+* baluchitherium are now huge; strengthened claw attack from 5d4 to 5d12; increased difficulty
 * all bats can see invisible
 * captains are considered princes (xnh)
 * captains and watch captains generate with keys (Evil)
 * centaurs will keep their distance from the player naturally (xnh)
 * couatls get sleep and shock resistance (Fourk)
 * couatls get a stunning gaze and can generate invisible
-* deep ones and deeper ones also have thick skin.
+* deep ones and deeper ones have thick skin, matching deepest ones
 * many major demons have been given flight (xnh)
 * disenchanters can appear in the main dungeon
 * dragons, nagas, and golems don't balk at approaching as much
-* dwaves sometimes start with potions of booze (xnh)
+* dwarves sometimes start with potions of booze (xnh)
 * all elementals resist sickness
 * elf-lords get 9AC, elvenkings get 8AC (K-Mod)
-* erinys can generate up to 13 times (from 3 previously)
+* erinys can generate up to 13 times (previously only 3 could be birthed in the entire game)
 * ettins count as giants and are vulnerable to sling damage
 * fell beasts can shriek, inflicting stun damage (xnh/evil)
 * floating eyes inflict less passive paralysis; wisdom limits duration (Dyna)